Skip to main content

 Workspace

-A workspace is the unit of execution in tinx.
+A workspace is the execution boundary in tinx.

-Think of it as a reproducible tool environment for a project.
+Think of it as a reproducible tool environment for one codebase or automation context.

 A workspace is responsible for: